Hardware Compliance: 101

 What is Hardware Compliance ?

 Imagine you buy a new mobile phone and the battery explodes.
-Or, you plug in a hair dryer and you get shocked, or you work in a factory and a robot arm hits you.
-Would you want to buy that phone, hair dryer, or want to work in that factory?
+Or you plug in a hair dryer and get shocked.
+Or you work in a factory and a robot arm hits you.
+Would you want to buy that phone, use that hair dryer, or work in that factory?
 I assume you would NOT.

-Such incidents lead to hefty lawsuits and fines against brands and damage the brand image.
-For example, if iPhones started exploding, the sales would plunge, which is not good for any business.
+Such incidents lead to hefty lawsuits and fines against brands and severely damage their reputation.
+For example, if iPhones started exploding, sales would plunge—which is bad for any business.

 How Compliance Works for a Manufacturer